Biarca/patrol-k8s-marketplace/README.md

 $ sudo bash pre-req-installer.sh
 ````
 # 3. Steps to Install GCP Assets using Script
-A new GCP project is needed in which all the assets required for installing Biarca Patrol app are created.
-This project is referred to as Installer project.
-Though Patrol can monitor the installer project itself, ideally Monitoring Projects are different.
-The GCP project(s) that needs to be continuously monitored for security misconfigurations are referred to as Monitoring projects.

 Follow the below instructions for installing GCP assets on installer project using script.

 ### 3.1 Creating Service Account